Lost Income While You Recover

 - When the driver accepts a ride, then Uber or Lyft will cover $1 million in third-party liability.

-Our Atlanta Uber and Lyft Accident Lawyer Will Seek All Damages
+Our Team Will Seek All Damages

 Your damages will be more than just medical bills and lost wages.
 When we take on your case, we will compile a complete list of your damages, including: